 Burris is very much a sleeper when it comes to high-quality scopes.
 While not nearly as in vogue as other manufacturers, they occasionally have one of the best offerings on the market.
 This fixed magnification scout rifle scope is by far the most compact and lightweight scout scope on the market.

-If your goal is to have is lightweight and fast shooting carbine as possible, this is for you.
-It offers modest 2.75x magnification and a tiny 20 mm objective.
+If your goal is to have a lightweight and fast shooting carbine as possible, this is for you.
+It offers modest 2.75x magnification and a tiny 20mm objective bell.
 Built around a 1-inch tube, you can mount this scope closer to the bore axis than any other scope on the market.

 While this scope provides little more than modest magnification and crosshairs for aiming, it provides a level of portability that no other scout scope on the market can touch.
 It has outstanding build quality and ruggedness and is an excellent option for anyone looking for a scout optic akin to many red dots.

 6. UTG 2-7X44 30mm Long Eye Relief Scout Scope